 By calculating the transfer weight, we can guide the ranking optimization tasks to take further steps, thus realizing the transfer of tasks from source to target.

-Demonstration
+Benchmarks

 Here, we demonstrate the effectiveness of our method using the Goldstein-Price function (2-dimensional), a well-known benchmark function characterized by multiple local minima and one global minimum.
 To better mimic the conditions encountered in material data optimization, we generated a dataset of 2,500 function values by sampling each dimension at 50 intervals.
 The input variables (x) were normalized using min-max scaling, and the output values (y) were logarithmically transformed to prepare the data for subsequent experiments and evaluations.